janwvjaarsveld/neovimcraft.nvim/README.md

         close = "q", -- Key to close the preview window open_git = "o", -- Key to open GitHub link
     },
     cache_ttl = { -- How long to cache API data in seconds
         plugins = 24 * 3600, -- 24 hours
         tags = 24 * 3600, -- 24 hours
     },
 })
 ```

 ## Commands

-If setup_user_commands is enabled, the following commands are available:
+If `setup_user_commands` is enabled, the following user commands are available (unless you've customized the command names):

-• :NeovimcraftPlugins – Search all plugins from nvim.sh.
+- `:NeovimcraftPlugins` – Search all plugins from nvim.sh.
-• :NeovimcraftTags – List all available tags from nvim.sh.
+- `:NeovimcraftTags` – List all available tags from nvim.sh.

 ## Usage